mvh-solutions/jxl-pdf/README.md

 npm install

-# Set up a localhost server for the static directory where the HTML will be placed
-# by the script and retrieved over HTTP by Puppet.
-Any static
-# web server will do this, here we use "serve".

-serve static

-OR

-cd static && python -m http.server 8080

 # Run the script, passing the port of the server as an argument.
 # bookCode may be required depending on the config.
 # npm start <configPath> <outputDirName> [<bookCode>]
 # Keep outputDirName as 'newDir' for now (hardwired into Python code)

-node scripts/make_html.js ./config/fr/xenizo.json 1234 newDir TIT
+npm start ./config/fr/xenizo.json newDir TIT

-# View the HTML via the localhost browser under `html`.
-(Scripts won't work from
-# file explorer because of CORS.)
-The generated PDFs are in a subdirectory.
+# The generated PDFs are in a subdirectory.
 ```

 ## Generating the FULL PDF (python)